-Exemptions will apply if the property is:
+Exemptions (and in some cases, apportionment) may apply if the property is:

-- the seller's main home

-- inherited from a deceased estate

-- sold as part of a relationship breakdown.
+- the seller's main home - inherited from a deceased estate - sold as part of a relationship break down, or - transferred between certain associated persons (e.g. from a settlor to a family trust).

-Gain from sale of a property held for longer than five years may still be taxed if the Inland Revenue Department (IRD) considers that the seller acquired the property for a purpose or intention of resale, or if one or more of the specific land taxation provisions applies (for example, if the seller carried on, or was associated with someone who carried on, a business of land dealing, land development or building at the time of acquiring the property and sells that property within ten years).
-The Residential Land Withholding Tax (RLWT) applies where the seller is an offshore person and the residential land is sold within five years of acquisition (for properties acquired after 29 March 2018) or within two years of acquisition (for properties acquired between 1 October 2015 and 28 March 2018).
-The RLWT also applies to sales by New Zealand entities that are ultimately more than 25% owned or controlled by offshore persons.
+Gain from sale of a property held for longer than the relevant bright-line period (five years or 10 years) may still be taxed if the Inland Revenue Department (IRD) considers that the seller acquired the property for a purpose or intention of resale, or if one or more of the specific land taxation provisions applies (for example, if the seller carried on, or was associated with someone who carried on, a business of land dealing, land development or building at the time of acquiring the property and sells that property within 10 years).

+Residential Land Withholding Tax (RLWT) applies where the seller is an offshore person and the residential land is sold within the relevant "bright-line" period.
+RLWT also applies to sales by New Zealand entities that are ultimately more than 25% owned or controlled by offshore persons.
 (For more detail, refer to the section on New Zealand's crossborder tax regime.)